Dragon Quest Monsters: Joker: Reception

 Dragon Quest Monsters: Joker received fairly decent scores overall, gaining an average of 75/100 on Metacritic.
 GameSpot's Austin Shau gave the game a 7.5/10, or "Good", with mostly positive comments, but advised users to approach the intense level-grinding with caution.
 IGN gave a similar score, 7.9, citing the game's excellent graphics and over all quality.
 IGN stated that the game "should definitely surprise some newcomers to the franchise in the sheer amount of depth and versatility it presents."
 Nintendo Power gave the game 8/10, and defended Joker, saying it was not just a Pokémon pretender.
 Similarly, GameSpy gave Joker an 8/10, and enforced the idea that the game is more than just a copy of Pokémon.
 GameZone also gave the game a positive review with a score of 8/10.
 However, GamePro, who gave Joker a 3.25/5, felt the game was just "another monster catch-and-battle game" along the lines of Pokémon.
 The review also cited the Scouting to be tricky and that the battle camera can be annoying.
 Game Informer gave the game 8/10, with the game receiving the "Handheld Game of the Month" for the December 2006 issue.
 Japanese gaming magazine Famitsu gave the game a positive review with a total score of 36/40.

 Dragon Quest Monsters: Joker sold 593,994 units in the first four days after release in Japan.
 To date, it has sold over 1.45 million units.
-Joker was wildly popular in Japan, spawning merchandise based on the game, such as carrying cases, for the Nintendo DS.

-Sequel

-Near the end of January, Square Enix announced the development of Dragon Quest Monsters: Joker 2.
-The game is not a direct sequel to Joker, featuring a new protagonist, more than 300 monsters (some from Dragon Quest IX: Sentinels of the Starry Skies) and direct online multiplayer battling over Nintendo Wi-Fi Connection.